nextlab-ai/docusaurus/docs/02_Features/01_InternetSpeedTests/02_nPerf.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Speed Test
+# nPerf

 This measurement service is featured by nPerf.
 It measures download and upload speeds from netMeter to the internet, detects Round-Trip Time (RTT) and packet loss, and reports CRC error counts at the Network Interface Card (NIC) level.

-import speedTest from "../img/SpeedTest.png"
+import speedTest from "../img/nPerf.png"

 <img src={speedTest} style={{width:380}} />